 5. Have you considered your pension and childcare arrangements?

 You might be receiving pension contributions from your current employer.
 Once you leave employment you need to consider how you will reach a stage where you can save money into a personal pension and who you use as a pension provider.
-Also, if you are planning to take a break from contributing to your pension while you get your business up and running, how will this impact your retirement plan?
+If you’re planning to take a break from contributing to your pension while you get your business up and running, how will this impact your retirement plan?

 When you are self employed, your working hours can be erratic especially in the early stages of your business, have you considered how this will impact your childcare or whether you need to spend more money on childcare while you are working extra hours to get up and running?